1mB33/AtlanticBeast/README.md

 # About demo

 In demo we can play a simple minecraft lookalike game where you can place and remove blocks.
+Uses Jolt Physics to enhance the experience and showcase functionality.

-# Physics showcase
+# Demos physics showcase
 <p float="left">
   <img src="https://github.com/Im-Bee/AtlanticBeast/blob/master/Docs/PROMO_1.gif?raw=true" alt="Screenshot" width="98%"/>
 </p>